-His address was made in praise of the separate Council of Europe, which had been established earlier in 1949 in the Treaty of London.
+His address was in praise of the separate Council of Europe, which had been established earlier in 1949 in the Treaty of London.
 Its main role is to ensure that its 47 member states abide by the European Convention on Human Rights.

 Churchill called for a "partnership" between France and Germany, with France regaining the "moral and cultural leadership of Europe".
 His aim appeared squarely to be ensuring peace among European nations.

 Harold Macmillan, House of Commons, 2 August 1961